 Is the job what you thought it would be?

 After you know the day to day operations in your potential future career, you can start asking more in depth and perhaps personal questions.
-Everyone has expectations heading into a new job, career, or industry.
+Everyone has expectations heading into a new job, career choice, or industry.
 That’s exactly why you’re job shadowing!
 You’re seeing if it meets your dream of what the job is like.
 Your contact can give you the best answer as to what their expectations were and how the position meets them.

 You can also ask what attracted them to this industry and their particular position in the first place.